SUV: Environmental impact

 SUVs generally have poorer fuel efficiency than smaller cars, and thus contribute more to environmental degradation and global warming.

-SUVs emit about 700 megatonnes of carbon dioxide per year, a gas that is linked to global warming.
+SUVs emit about 700 megatonnes of carbon dioxide per year, a gas which is linked to global warming.
 According to the International Energy Agency, from 2010 SUVs have been the second-largest contributor to the increase in global CO_{2} emissions, second only to the power sector.

 SUVs were responsible for all of the 3.3 million barrels a day growth in oil demand from passenger cars between 2010 and 2018, whereas efficiency improvements in smaller cars saved over 2 million barrels a day, with electric cars reducing oil demand by under 100,000 barrels a day.

 Whereas SUVs can be electrified, or converted to run on a variety of alternative fuels, including hydrogen, their (manufacturing) emissions will always be larger than smaller electric cars.
 On average, SUVs consume about a quarter more energy than medium-size cars.
 Furthermore, the vast majority of these vehicles are not converted to use alternative fuels.

 Between 2010 and 2018 SUVs were the second largest contributor to the global increase in carbon emissions worldwide.

 Types of SUV

 Crossover SUV

 The "crossover SUV" segment (also known as "CUVs" or simply "crossovers") has become increasingly popular since around 2010.
 Crossovers are often based on a platform shared with a passenger car, as a result, they typically have better comfort and fuel economy, but less off-road capability (many crossovers are sold without all-wheel drive) than pickup truck-based SUVs.

 The difference between crossovers and other SUVs is sometimes defined as a crossover being built using a unibody platform (the type used by most passenger cars), while an SUV is built using a body-on-frame platform (the type used by off-road vehicles and light trucks).
 However, these definitions are often blurred in practice, since unibody vehicles are also often referred to as SUVs.
 Also, crossover is a relatively recent term and early unibody SUVs (such as the 1984 Jeep Cherokee) are rarely called crossovers.
 Due to these inconsistencies, the term SUV is often used as a catch-all for both crossovers and SUVs.

-Outside of the United States, the term crossover tends to be used for C-segment (compact) or smaller vehicles, with large unibody vehicles—such as the Dodge Durango, Mercedes-Benz GLS-Class, BMW X7, and Range Rover—usually referred to as SUVs rather than crossovers.
+Outside of the United States, the term crossover tends to be used for C-segment (compact) or smaller vehicles, with large unibody vehicles—such as the Mercedes-Benz GLS-Class, BMW X7, and Range Rover—usually referred to as SUVs rather than crossovers.
 In the United Kingdom, a crossover is sometimes defined as a hatchback model with raised ride height and SUV-like styling features.